Deepan-Karmakar/p5.js-tutorial/Processing-Basics.md

     }

     function draw(){
-      // The line tells the computer which color to make
+      // This line tells the computer which color to make
       // the background of the drawing space. background(204, 153, 0);